Learning Latent Interactions for Event classification via Graph Neural Networks and PMU Data: Data Description and Pre-Processing

-Apart from PMU measurements, real event labels are needed to provide the ground truths in developing a practical PMU-based event identifier.
-In this work, a total of 6,767 event labels, consisting of 6,133 known events and 634 unknown events (where the event type entry is empty or unspecified), are utilized to extract the event dataset.
+Apart from PMU measurements, real event labels are needed to provide the ground truth for developing a practical PMU-based event identifier.
+In this work, a total of 6,767 event labels, consisting of 6,133 known events and 634 unknown events (where the event type entry is empty or unspecified), are utilized to extract the event data.
 Each event label includes the interconnection number, start timestamp, end timestamp, event type, event cause as well as event description.
-The timestamps of these event labels are based on SCADA's outage alarm reception time in the control room.
-Also, the types of events have been verified using the corresponding protection relay records, ensuring the high confidence of the event labels.
+The timestamps of these event labels are determined by SCADA's outage alarm reception time in the control room.
+Also, the types of events have been verified with the corresponding protection relay records, ensuring a high level of confidence in the event labels.
 It should be noted that the definition of each event type is entirely up to the data provider.
 The detailed detection criteria for all types of events are unavailable for us due to the protection of sensitive information.